shashankyld/wifi-slam/README.md

 18. Write some code to understand wifi networks strength based on position
 19. Understand why iwlist gives 0 networks sometimes
 20. [DONE] Install Open3D on the Cuda11
-21. Run kiss-icp on the empty_lab.bag
+21. [DONE] Run kiss-icp on the empty_lab.bag - drifiting behaviour observed for dataset with jerky motion
 22. Get Nimbro URDF to visuaize as well as to have transforms between sensor and the robot